 Next, you’ll choose how you will build your form: from scratch, using an AI form generator, or choosing a template.

-If you want to use the AI feature, then all you have to do is write a simple prompt, and it will create the form for you.
+If you have a premium license, you can use the AI feature – just write a simple prompt, and it will create the form for you.
 Just like that.

 But for this tutorial, we’re going to use a pre-made template.